Table of Contents

 - Take a break and spend time working on your hobbies.

 - Seek professional help from your network.
-This could be from a career strategist, consultant, or veterans you’ve worked with before.
+This could be from a career strategist, consultant, or veteran you’ve worked with before.

 - Revamp your networking strategy.